 If you’re like me, then you’re eager to dive into that world of cells and formulas.
 Or, maybe you dread it each time you see an email request with a .csv or .xlsx attachment.
-That dread gets reinforced once you open the file, see the glaring errors, and realize that you’ll have to take time to make the corrections manually.
+That dread gets reinforced once you open the file, see the glaring errors, and realize you’ll have to make corrections manually.
 If it’s a long list, this can take hours.

 Here are 5 common excel list nightmares that can upend any nonprofit employee’s day…and the easy hacks to fix them.

 1) You’re merging names into an email for volunteers, but your cells have extra spaces in them.
 A h h h.

 One day, we will get to a place where web forms are smart enough to remove the spaces for us (right?
 Can someone put this on the docket already??)
 Until then, there’s TRIM.
 TRIM removes extra spaces that appear in a cell – either before the first character, after the last, or in between words.
 So if someone typed their information too quickly and added unnecessary spaces, this formula will correct it.

 In a blank cell, enter “=TRIM(location of the cell you’re trying to clean up)”.
 Then, you can copy & paste down the column.

 2) You need to print mailing labels to send thank-you letters, but the addresses ARen’T iN tHe cORrect CaSE.
 UGh.